 Exceptional Partnership - Our operational capability is a driving factor for how we execute and is a foundation for our continued success.
 Superior Execution is a principle that applies not only to our operating assets but to everyone throughout our organization.
 The nominee for this award understands what it means to be exceptional.
 They honor our commitment to superior execution as a leader in the industry.
 They also partner with us to exceed industry standards in a safe, reliable, compliant and environmentally sound way.

 Supplier of the Year - The supplier of the year embodies multiple award categories and helps to propel our teams to be the best.
 Our partnership is valued greatly, and we know we can rely on them to deliver results.

-Marathon Supply Chain believes that building strong relationships with our vendors, suppliers, and contractors (collectively “suppliers”) is essential to running our business.
-Marathon seeks to work with suppliers that have the following values, qualities, and capabilities.
+Marathon Supply Chain believes that building strong relationships with our vendors, consultants, and contractors (collectively “Suppliers”) is essential to running our business.
+Marathon seeks to work with Suppliers that have the following values, qualities, and capabilities.